 Place the chocolate chips in a small sauce pan and heat over medium low heat, stirring occasionally until smooth and melted.
 (You can also use a microwave to melt the chocolate if you prefer).

 Line a cookie sheet with waxed paper.

 Place one cherry at a time in the melted chocolate and use a spoon to make sure it gets fully coated.
-Set the chocolate covered cherries on the prepared cookie sheet and place a stem inside each one.
-Shake the sprinkles over the cherries while the chocolate is still wet.
+Set the chocolate covered cherries on the prepared cookie sheet.
+You can use the spoon to drizzle a little more chocolate overy each cherry for a decoration if desired.

-Place the finished cherries in the refrigerator for at least one hour or until the chocolate is set.
+Place the finished cherries in the refrigerator for 30-45 minutes or until the chocolate is set.

 Store the finished candies in the refrigerator.
 They should keep for 2-3 days.

 Nutrition facts are for 3 chocolate covered cherries.
 This recipe makes 10 servings.